chef/chef-web-docs/content/saas/_index.md

 Empowering IT resource managers through automation to improve efficiency while reducing risk across IT resources.

-To know more about the configuration for Chef SaaS to connect and utilize the solution, see the [Get Started with Chef SaaS](/saas/get_started/) page.
+To find out more about the configuration for Chef SaaS, refer to the [Get Started with Chef SaaS](/saas/get_started/) page.